bevy-cheatbook/bevy-cheatbook/src/platforms/windows/wsl2.md

 host system!
 This way, you don't need any GPU drivers or GUI support inside your WSL2 Linux environment.
 Also, you will be running and testing the Windows build of your game, so you can see how it will really perform on Windows.
+It will run with full performance and use your host Windows GPU drivers.

 Note that when you run Windows binaries from WSL2, they don't get the Linux environment variables. `cargo run` does not just work, because your Bevy game